brettc/partitionfinder/README.md

 3. Type 'git checkout feature/morphology2'
 4. Now, PartitionFinder morphology can be executed.
 Similar to the nucelotide or protein versions, type:

-python PartitionFinderMorphology.py morph/ --cmdline-extras 'asc-corr=lewis'
+    python <PartitionFinderMorphology.py> <morph/> <--cmdline-extras 'asc-corr=lewis'>

+to execute the example, or replace <morph/> with your own folder containing a Phylip file and .cfg.

-Morphology has some special caveats.
-If all the data in your dataset are binary, specify 'binary' on line 10.
+*Morphology has some special caveats.*
++ If all the data in your dataset are binary, specify 'binary' on line 10.
-The command line option 'asc-corr=lewis' is an ascertainment bias correction.
++ The command line option 'asc-corr=lewis' is an ascertainment bias correction.
 Unless you have collected invarient sites, you need to specify an ascertainment correction. 'asc-corr=lewis' is the correction described in Paul Lewis' [2001](http://sysbio.oxfordjournals.org/content/50/6/913) paper introducing the Mk model.
 More information can be found on the RAxML [website](http://sco.h-its.org/exelixis/resource/download/NewManual.pdf).
-In order to take advantage of these important corrections, make sure you are using at least version 8.1.13 from the RAxML [github](https://github.com/stamatak/standard-RAxML/releases).
++ In order to take advantage of these important corrections, make sure you are using at least version 8.1.13 from the RAxML [github](https://github.com/stamatak/standard-RAxML/releases).
++ Phylip is not a standard format for morphology, but it is very simple.
+It is simply the a one-line header with the name of species and characters, separated by a space.
+However, you do need to remove spaces from species names.
+If you would rather do this programmatically, in the helper_scripts directory, find the script converter.py.
+It is called via:

+    python <converter.py> <'path to files' 'extension of files' 'format of input files' 'format you'd like exported'>

+This script depends on the Dendropy [library](https://pythonhosted.org/DendroPy/index.html).

 For more details, read the manual.